mne-tools/mne-python/doc/contributing.rst

 Code guidelines
 ---------------

-* Standard python style guidelines set by pep8_ and pyflakes_ are followed with very few exceptions.
+* Standard Python style guidelines set by pep8_ and pyflakes_ are followed with very few exceptions.
 We recommend using an editor that calls out style violations automatcally, such as Spyder_.
 From the MNE code root, you can check for violations using flake8_ with: